 Research Assistants

-The Program On Regulation, Therapeutics, And Law (PORTAL) in the Division of Pharmacoepidemiology and Pharmacoeconomics, Department of Medicine at Brigham and Women’s Hospital and Harvard Medical School for research assistants to support empirical research at the intersection of pharmaceutical use, regulation, and economics
+The Program On Regulation, Therapeutics, And Law (PORTAL) in the Division of Pharmacoepidemiology and Pharmacoeconomics, Department of Medicine at Brigham and Women’s Hospital and Harvard Medical School recruits research assistants to support empirical research at the intersection of pharmaceutical use, regulation, and economics

 PORTAL research assistants work under the direction of our faculty and postdoctoral research fellows.
 Job responsibilities include data collection, data analysis, and supporting the writing or editing of empirical research studies for publication in peer-reviewed medical and health policy journals.
 Research assistants may also be asked to support faculty members with writing and submitting grants, presenting and disseminating research, fulfilling requests from policymakers, and other administrative tasks.